riveraja/pmm-doc/docs/details/commands/pmm-admin.md

         - `push`: agent will push metrics.
         - `pull`: server scrapes metrics from agent.

+!!! caution alert alert-warning "Important"
+    Changing PMM credentials does not affect a running `pmm-agent`.

+    `pmm-agent` and `pmm-admin` use the connection credentials passed in via the `--server-url` option.
+If these credentials are subsequently changed (via the PMM UI or a direct API request to the Grafana engine), `pmm-agent` connectivity is unaffected and metrics continue to be exported.

 #### `pmm-admin register`

 `pmm-admin register [FLAGS] [node-address] [node-type] [node-name]`